mscdex/ssh2/README.md

         * An `exit` event *may* (the SSH2 spec says it is optional) be emitted when the process finishes.
 If the process finished normally, the process's return value is passed to the `exit` callback.
 If the process was interrupted by a signal, the following are passed to the `exit` callback: null, < _string_ >signalName, < _boolean_ >didCoreDump, < _string_ >description.

+        * If there was an `exit` event, the `close` event will be passed the same arguments for convenience.

     * For shell() and exec():

         * The readable side represents stdout and the writable side represents stdin.

-        * A `stderr` property that represents the stream of output from stderr.
+        * A `stderr` property contains a Readable stream that represents output from stderr.

         * **signal**(< _string_ >signalName) - _boolean_ - Sends a POSIX signal to the current process on the server.
 Valid signal names are: 'ABRT', 'ALRM', 'FPE', 'HUP', 'ILL', 'INT', 'KILL', 'PIPE', 'QUIT', 'SEGV', 'TERM', 'USR1', and 'USR2'.
 Some server implementations may ignore this request if they do not support signals.
 Note: If you are trying to send SIGINT and you find `signal()` doesn't work, try writing `'\x03'` to the Channel stream instead.
 Returns `false` if you should wait for the `drain` event before sending any more traffic.